REPRODUCTIVE SYSTEM OVERVIEW

 3. Egg Cell Preparation & the Uterine Cycle

-The cycle tends to span 28 days on average, however some women may have a shorter or longer cycle, depending on their biological clock.
-It allows for pre-mature egg cells to mature into viable egg cells, which may then be fertilized during reproduction.
-If no fertilization occurs, the eggs cells are then excreted from the body along with the lining of the uterus during menstruation.
+The cycle tends to span 28 days on average; however, some women may have a shorter or longer cycle, depending on their biological clock.
+It allows for premature egg cells to mature into viable egg cells, which may then be fertilized during reproduction.
+If no fertilization occurs, the egg cells are then excreted from the body along with the lining of the uterus during menstruation.
 Another name for the uterine cycle would be the menstrual cycle.[7]

 Menstruation & the Follicular Phase

-The follicular phase consists of the menses, followed by the proliferative phase in which estrogen gradually increases and stimulates the growth of the uterine lining.
-During in the follicular phase, follicular cells simultaneously undergo a transformation that is vital for ensuring reproductive homeostasis.
+The follicular phase consists of the menses, followed by the proliferative phase, in which estrogen gradually increases and stimulates the growth of the uterine lining.
+During the follicular phase, follicular cells simultaneously undergo a transformation that is vital for ensuring reproductive homeostasis.

 Follicular cells contain egg cells inside of them and are important for their maturation, as well as for supplying the right amounts of estrogen and progesterone throughout the uterine cycle.
-The numbers of follicular cells, with the egg cells they carry, are set when the female reproductive tract is created in utero; of which there are normally more than enough to last a woman for her lifetime.
+The numbers of follicular cells and the egg cells they carry are set when the female reproductive tract is created in utero, of which there are normally more than enough to last a woman for her lifetime.
 These cells are premature and are also referred to as primordial follicular cells.
 A stable baseline level of estrogen is generated by the other primordial follicular cells in the ovaries, while a stable level of progesterone and testosterone is maintained by theca cells.

 Ovulation